How to show you know nothing of history without saying you know nothing of history

 “They never had to fight for jobs.”

-Nearly every claim made in this TikTok video is incorrect … and off by a huge amount.
+Nearly every claim made in this TikTok video is false.

-I graduated from college in 1980 – at the same age as the poster of this incorrect TikTok video – and started my first full time employment (I had worked part time since age 10).
+I graduated from college in 1980 – and was then the same age as the poster of this incorrect TikTok video in 2023 – and started my first full time employment (I had worked part time since age 10 and paid for all of my own college tuition, fees and textbooks.)

 In 1980, average annual pay was under $12,000